corda/corda-docs-portal/content/en/platform/corda/4.13/community/key-concepts-contracts.md

 ## Contract limitations

-By design, contracts don't have access to information from the outside world (unless they use an [oracle]({{< relref "key-concepts-oracles.md" >}}).
+By design, contracts do not have access to information from the outside world (unless they use an [oracle]({{< relref "key-concepts-oracles.md" >}}).
 They can only check transactions for internal validity.
-For example, a contract wouldn't know that the transaction is in accordance with what the parties involved originally agreed.
+For example, a contract would not know that the transaction is in accordance with what the parties involved originally agreed.

 You should check the contents of a transaction before signing it, *even if the transaction is contractually valid*, to see if you agree with the proposed ledger update.
 You have no obligation to